Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 Sheet Metal Duct

 Many homes located in northern climates use galvanized sheet metal ducts.
 These ducts run through the floor joists.
 Heat radiating from these ducts helps warm the flooring.
 Occasionally the sealant loses its grip and allows heated air to escape.

 - Expose the leaking seam: Loosen the hanging straps or brackets on both sides of the repair area.
 Lower the duct enough to examine the leaking joint.
 Normally this type of leak only needs additional sealant; however, large gaps should be completely exposed and inspected.
 If a missing or incorrectly installed S-lock caused the large gap, take apart the joint and reconnect correctly.

 - Repair the S-lock: When applicable, slice the old mastic from the perimeter of the joint with a utility knife.
 Remove any screws holding in the S-lock in place.
 Straighten the tabs on the ends of both drives and pull them from the joint.
 Separate the joint.
 Normally tension prevents complete separation.
 Slip the old S-lock from the joint.
 Open the S-lock with a screwdriver and slide it back into place.
 The flat metal on each duct end should slip into the S-lock gap, the gap created by the screwdriver.
 Install the drives with a hammer.

 - Seal the duct joint: Cover the joint with a 1/8-inch thick layer of code-approved duct mastic, using a paintbrush to smear the mastic.
 Manufacturers make mastic designed specifically for galvanized sheet metal ducts.

 Fiberglass Duct Board

-Heating and air-conditioning duct systems using fiberglass duct board rarely needs maintenance or repair beyond an occasional interior cleaning.
-Professional duct-cleaning technicians use high powered vacuums to evacuate dust buildup from the duct's interior surface.
+Heating and air-conditioning duct systems using fiberglass duct board rarely need maintenance or repair beyond an occasional interior cleaning.
+Professional duct-cleaning technicians use high-powered vacuums to evacuate dust buildup from the duct's interior surface.
 While this type of duct withstands moderate abuse, prolonged exposure to excessive moisture contaminates and destroys the fiberglass.
 Damp sections often dry without any issues, however, due to mold concerns technicians often recommend replacing sections of saturated duct board.